 - The Volkswagen corporation leads the way, with $15.8 billion spent in 2018.

 - Heads-up displays and augmented reality (AR) seem to be all the rage for the near future.
-It’s expected that by 2020, nearly 70% of car manufacturers will introduce some sort of AR.
+By 2020, nearly 70% of car manufacturers will introduce some sort of AR.
+The number of glass-related repairs has grown by over 27% since 2018, thanks to the aftermarket HUD installations.

 - In-car speech recognition is another major trend.
 79% of customers consider Apple’s CarPlay either a “must have” or a “serious consideration” when choosing a vehicle.